Exact four-vector work distribution and covariant fluctuation theorems of work for a relativistic particle in an expanding piston: A Geometric Method For Solving the Relativistic Piston Model

 The mass of the particle $m$ is set to be $m=1$.
-In the cylinder's frame, the initial length of the vessel is $L$, and the gas is initially at the inverse temperature $\beta$, where $\beta = 1/(k_{B} T)$, $k_B$ is the Boltzmann constant, and $T$ is the temperature perceived from the cylinder's frame.
+In the cylinder's frame, the initial length of the vessel is $L_i$, and the gas is initially at the inverse temperature $\beta$, where $\beta = 1/(k_{B} T)$, $k_B$ is the Boltzmann constant, and $T$ is the temperature perceived from the cylinder's frame.
 We now fix the left boundary and expand the right boundary outwards at the speed $v_p$, and stop it after a time interval $\tau$.
-In the following discussion, we denote the left boundary as the cylinder, and the moving boundary on the right as the piston.
-The particle undergoes several elastic collision with the piston and the cylinder, which means that in the piston's frame, the energy of the particle is a constant, and the direction of the momentum is reversed.
+The final length of the vessel perceived from the cylinder's frame is thus $L_f=L_i+v_p \tau$.
+In the following discussion, we denote the coordinate of the left boundary as the coordinate of the cylinder, and the coordinate of the moving boundary on the right as the coordinate of the piston.
+The particle undergoes several elastic collisions with the piston and the cylinder, which means that in the piston's frame, during a collision, the energy of the particle is a constant, and the direction of the momentum is reversed.

-It is worth pointing out that the initial state and the time interval $\tau$ are both defined in the cylinder's frame, therefore, the initial canonical ensemble is chosen from a space-like hypersurface which is orthogonal to the worldline of the cylinder (see FIG.\ref{fig:worldline}).
+It is worth pointing out that the initial state and the time interval $\tau$ are both defined in the cylinder's frame.
+Therefore, the initial canonical ensemble is chosen from a space-like hypersurface which is orthogonal to the worldline of the cylinder (see FIG.\ref{fig:worldline}).
 Especially, when we discuss the covariance of this model, we may introduce an arbitrary inertial frame of reference, in which the initial state is no longer sampled from an isochronous surface (due to the relativity of simultaneity).
+In this scenario, $L_i/L_f$ denotes the Minkowski's length of the initial and final hypersurfaces $\Sigma_{ini}/\Sigma_{fin}$.
+These two Minkowski's lengths are Lorentz scalars, therefore we do not need to consider the Lorentz space contraction.
 If we denote the velocity of this arbitrary observer as $-u$, then in this observer's frame, the velocity of the cylinder becomes $u$, and the velocity of the piston becomes $w=(u+v_p)/(1+u v_p)$.
 In special relativity, the transformation of the velocity could be re-expressed with the transformation of the rapidity in a more elegant form.
 In special relativity, rapidity is the inverse hyperbolic tangent of the velocity (in units of the speed of light $c$).
 If we choose the natural unit that $c=1$, then we could define the rapidity of $u$ and $v_p$ as $y_u=\arctanh(u)$, $y_p=\arctanh(v_p)$.
-In a Lorentz transformation, the rapidity is directly summed up, $w=\tanh(y_p+y_u)$.
+In a Lorentz transformation, the rapidity is directly summed up.
+Therefore, the velocity of the piston perceived by the observer can be re-expressed as $w=\tanh(y_p+y_u)$.